Originally posted 2008-07-23 10:11:12. Republished by Blog Post Promoter

 From the beginning I had the idea to make the background look kind of like wallpaper.
 One of my favorite techniques for doing this is Needlepoint Damask, a tent stitch technique which uses two threads of the same color & different textures to make something which looks like damask fabric.

-So I’m ripping it out and looking for a new background.
+I ripped it out and looked for a new background.
 Often a more textured stitch will work.
 But not here, a real contrast between the foreground and background is needed.
 And the foreground has lots of texture.

 So what about a larger stitch?
 That might work, but it has to be easy to compensate because of the lettering and hair.
 I am doing Basketweave around the hair, but I want it to fit in.